Ernst Sejersted Selmer: Early life

 Ernest S. Selmer was born in Oslo in the family of Professor Ernst W. Selmer and Ella Selmer (born Sejersted).
-He was the brother of Knut S. Selmer who married with Elisabeth Schweigaard, as well as first cousin of Francis Sejersted.
+He was the brother of Knut S. Selmer, who married Elisabeth Schweigaard, as well as first cousin of Francis Sejersted.

 Already early in school, Selmer demonstrated mathematical talent.
 When attending Stabekk high school he was an editor of the school's magazine Tall og tanker (numbers and thoughts).
 In 1938, he won Crown Prince Olav's Mathematics Prize for high school graduates.
 From 1942–1943, he studied at the University of Oslo.
 As a student at the university during World War II, Selmer was involved in encrypting secret messages for the Norwegian resistance movement.
 During the autumn of 1943 when the Germans forced the University to close he escaped to Sweden, just in time before the Nazi Germany secret police Gestapo closed the university and arrested the male students.